andrewevans0102/sensor-sampling-with-react-recharts/README.md

 This is a fun project I did to track the temperature in my old office.
 I used a Raspberry Pi, Python, React, and Recharts to gather some temperature information and do some data visualization.

-This repo also goes with my companion blog post [Temperature Sampling with a Raspberry Pi, Python, React, and Recharts]().
+This repo also goes with my companion blog post [Sensor Sampling with React Recharts]().

 I also deployed this project on Netlify at [deployed]();